y-arjun-y/arjunyadav/blog-posts/linear-algebra-in-10-minutes.md

 ## What is Linear Algebra?

 In simple terms, linear algebra is the maths behind _transformations_, _vectors_ and _matrices_.
-It can be thought of as an extension of the cartesian geometry that we all are (hopefully!) familiar with.
+It can be thought of as an extension of the Cartesian geometry that we all are (hopefully!) familiar with.

 However, it's not just about geometry.
 Linear algebra is a really powerful tool when it comes to analysing and solving problems with data, something we'll be looking at later in this post.